The Science of Skin Resilience

 Many people with reactive skin are not dealing with a lack of skincare.
 They are dealing with a skin system that has lost its capacity to regulate itself - often gradually, often invisibly, and often accelerated by the very routines intended to help.
 The products multiply.
 The reactivity worsens.
 The explanation remains out of reach.

-Section 01
+01

 Why skin becomes reactive - and why it often keeps getting worse

-If your skin is becoming progressively more reactive - stinging at products that once felt comfortable, flushing without obvious triggers, reacting to things it previously tolerated - the instinct is to search for the cause in what has changed.
 A new product.
 A new ingredient.
 An allergy developing.
 Sometimes that is the explanation.
 But frequently, the more important cause is cumulative: the skin's regulatory capacity has been gradually depleted, and what you are now observing is the threshold being crossed.

-The primary drivers of escalating skin reactivity fall into three interacting systems.
+The primary drivers of escalating skin reactivity fall into three systems.
 They rarely operate independently.
 In most people with chronic reactive or sensitive skin, all three are contributing simultaneously.

-• Barrier compromise The stratum corneum - the outermost layer of skin - is not inert packaging.
-It is a highly organised structure of cells held together by a lipid matrix of ceramides, fatty acids, and cholesterol.
-When that matrix is intact, the skin regulates what passes through it, retains moisture, modulates inflammation, and manages microbial balance.
-When it is compromised - through over-exfoliation, harsh cleansing, environmental damage, or sustained stress - it becomes structurally porous.
+When compromised - through over-exfoliation, harsh cleansing, environmental damage, or sustained stress - it becomes structurally porous.
 Everything the barrier was regulating now reaches sensitised tissue below it with less filtration.

-• Nervous system sensitisation The skin contains an extensive network of sensory nerve fibres.
+The skin contains an extensive network of sensory nerve fibres.
 Under sustained physiological stress, these nerve endings become sensitised - their activation threshold lowers, and they begin responding to stimuli that would not previously have triggered a reaction.
-This is neurogenic inflammation: redness, stinging, flushing, and heat driven by nerve signalling rather than surface irritation.
-It explains why reactive skin can sting during stressful periods even when nothing in the routine has changed, and why barrier repair alone is sometimes insufficient to resolve persistent reactivity.

-• Inflammatory load Skin manages a baseline inflammatory state as part of normal function.
-When that baseline is repeatedly elevated - through cumulative product irritation, UV exposure, stress hormones, dietary triggers, or environmental provocation - the skin's capacity to resolve inflammation and return to baseline becomes progressively impaired.
-The threshold for triggering a visible reaction drops.
-Stimuli that the skin previously absorbed without response now produce reactions.
-This is not increasing sensitivity as a permanent characteristic - it is a measurable consequence of sustained inflammatory burden.
+Skin manages a baseline state as part of normal function.
+When that baseline is repeatedly elevated - through cumulative product irritation, UV exposure, stress hormones, or environmental provocation - the skin's capacity to return to calm becomes progressively impaired.

-Section 02
+Section 02 of 06

 Barrier integrity changes everything